0LNetworkCommunity/documentation/docs/validators/genesis.md

 ### 5. Export genesis ceremony repository and register for genesis

-Export the genesis ceremony repository as an environment variable:
+Export the genesis ceremony repository as an environment variable
 ``` bash
 export GIT_REPO=release-v6.9.0-genesis-registration
 ```